5 tips for your modern data governance strategy

 Tip 3: Give end users Microsoft 365 training and support

 It’s imperative that end users have a deep understanding of the tools.
 This means that they, of course, need to understand how they work, but it’s more than that.
-They also need to understand their value.
-How the tools can make their lives easier.
-How the tools can improve their efficiency and work satisfaction.
-How the tools are useful for their specific roles.
+They also need to understand their value—how the tools can make their lives easier, improve their efficiency and work satisfaction, and be useful for their specific roles.

 Enabling self-service is an easy way to foster a culture of trust within an organization.
 But when it comes to a hybrid workplace, it goes beyond trust.
 Self-service, particularly with SharePoint and Teams, is crucial to a hybrid employee’s success in their job.